vtex-apps/io-documentation/docs/en/GettingStarted/build-stores-with-vtex-io/3-SettingYourStoreTheme.md

 - **Declares styles**, configuring primary and secondary colors, typography scales and spacing, etc.

-This means that the Store Theme is a default theme responsible for defining the basic look of your store's font.
+This means that the Store Theme is a default theme responsible for defining the basic look of your store's front.

 VTEX IO Toolbelt offers the `vtex init` command which can quickly copy Store Theme to your computer where it may be configured and customized according to your business needs.